Menu

 Michelle T. Clarke.
 Machiavelli's Florentine Republic (Cambridge University Press, 2018).

-Michelle T. Clarke, "Boni Gone Bad: Cicero's Critique of Epicureanism in De Finibus I and II," Polis: The Journal for Ancient Greek and Roman Political Thought 40, no. 1 (2023): 25-43.
+Michelle T. Clarke, "Boni Gone Bad: Cicero's Critique of Epicureanism in De Finibus I and II," POLIS: The Journal for Ancient Greek and Roman Political Thought 40, no. 1 (2023): 25-43.

 Michelle T. Clarke.
 "Curing Virtue: Epicureanism and Erotic Fantasy in Machiavelli's Mandragola," Political Theory 50, no. 6 (2022): 913-938.